Chief factors in Polish groups: Preliminaries

 \subsection{Polish spaces and groups}

 \begin{defn}A \textbf{Polish space} is a separable topological space that admits a complete, compatible metric.
-A \textbf{Polish group} is a topological group so that the topology is Polish. \end{defn} We recall a couple of classical facts concerning Polish spaces.
+A \textbf{Polish group} is a topological group so that the topology is Polish. \end{defn} We recall a few classical facts concerning Polish spaces.